midusi/cctv_analysis/README.md

 python convert.py yolov3.cfg yolov3.weights model_data/yolo.h5

-Once weights are converted, model can be used by the next instructions: python yolo_video.py [OPTIONS...] --image, for image detection mode, OR python yolo_video.py [video_path] [output_path (optional)] For Tiny YOLOv3, just do in a similar way, just specify model path and anchor path with --model model_file and --anchors anchor_file.
+the is model ready to run in the server.

 ### WEB server

-To run the app localy:
+To run the server localy:

 python app.py
-server runs at http://127.0.0.1:5000/ localy, select video and after procesing the output can be found at the server folder as a .yml file called lista
+server runs at http://127.0.0.1:5000/ localy, use the "seleccionar archivo" button, then select video, once the video is selected click at the "enviar" button, after procesing the output can be found at the server folder as a .yml file called lista

-### Usage of the model

-usage: yolo_video.py [-h] [--model MODEL] [--anchors ANCHORS]
-                     [--classes CLASSES] [--gpu_num GPU_NUM] [--image]
-                     [--input] [--output]

-positional arguments:
-  --input        Video input path
-  --output       Video output path

-optional arguments:
-  -h, --help         show this help message and exit --model MODEL      path to model weight file, default model_data/yolo.h5 --anchors ANCHORS  path to anchor definitions, default
-                     model_data/yolo_anchors.txt
-  --classes CLASSES  path to class definitions, default
-                     model_data/coco_classes.txt
-  --gpu_num GPU_NUM  Number of GPU to use, default 1
-  --image            Image detection mode, will ignore all positional arguments